james-r-barrett/james-r-barrett.github.io/_protocols/2024-05-20-biolistics.md

 ---

 ## Description
 Standard protocol for the transformation of the *Chlamydomonas reinhardtii* chloroplast using biolistic particle bombardment.
 Adapted from a protocol shared by the lab of <a href="https://www.plantsci.cam.ac.uk/directory/smith-alison">Alison Smith (University of Cambridge)</a>.
+Used for the transformation of *Chlamydomonas* in a recent <a href="https://www.biorxiv.org/content/10.1101/2024.04.09.588658v1">Mackinder lab publication</a>, supported by <a href="https://www.biorxiv.org/content/10.1101/2024.05.08.593163v2">work from collaborators</a>.

 ## Before starting

 ### Materials
 *Essential
 - *Macrocarriers (<a href="https://www.bio-rad.com/en-uk/sku/1652335-macrocarriers?ID=1652335">Bio-rad; #1652335</a>)
 - *Microcarriers (0.6 &#181;m gold nanoparticles) (<a href="https://www.bio-rad.com/en-uk/sku/1652262-0-6-um-gold-microcarriers?ID=1652262">Bio-rad; #1652262</a>)
 - *Stopping screens (<a href="https://www.bio-rad.com/en-uk/sku/1652336-stopping-screens?ID=1652336">Bio-rad; #1652336</a>)